FusionCache/docs/docs/indexes.md

 1. Lookup the `surname` index, if no results then return empty response
 2. Lookup the `registeredYear` index, if no results then return empty response
-3. We have a OIDs from `surname` and `registeredYear`, so do an intersection to find which OIDs are present in both
+3. We have a OIDs from `surname` and `registeredYear` index lookups, so do an intersection to find which OIDs are present in both
 4. If there are no OIDs from the intersection, return empty response
 5. From the intersected OIDs, check which have `forename` of "John"
 6. If none then return empty response, otherwise return the objects